vekatze/neut/book/src/benchmarks.md

 ---

-[^bubble]: I honestly don't know why the Haskell version is faster here on macOS.
-Please let me know if you happen to see why.
+[^bubble]: I honestly don't know why the faster one changes depending on the environment here.
+Please let me know if you find out why.